Managed Private Backup

 Service Requests are used to report an issue with the service or when there is a need to implement or assist with the implementation of a change.
 Customers can raise a Service Request for configuration changes that cannot be implemented through Self Service in the Operational Console, or if they require assistance with implementation of changes via the Operational Console.
 Round-the-clock support for the MPB Service is available, including these two types of service requests:

-- Included: Service Requests which are in scope of the Service, and as such, no additional charges apply.
+- Included: Service Requests within the scope of the service, with no additional charges.

-- Additional: Service Requests which are out of scope of the Service, and therefore additional charges apply.
+- Additional: Service Requests outside the scope of the service, with additional charges.

 Guidance is available for all Service Requests that can be completed through self-service, including procedural instructions and oversight of the customer’s task execution.